Founder at Sales For Life

 Result if you follow the steps in Jamie’s session

-Creates revenue, get customer referral, and channel partners.
+Create revenue, get customer referral, and channel partners

 Full session with video, notes, audio and discussion inside EHQ Club.
 Learn more

 Let’s think of it from a business owner’s perspective.
 I’m thinking of how to measure this in my organization, I have to create two buckets, leading indicators, lagging indicators.
 So the best thing to do is reverse engineer from a lagging indicator.